ingig/code-narrator/docs/src/cli.ts.md

     let app = new App();
     await app.run(userConfig);
 })().catch((e: any) => {
     console.error(e);
 });
 ```

-In this file, an instance of `CliHelper` is created, and its `getArgv` and `getConfig` methods are used to obtain the command-line arguments and user configuration, respectively.
-The main `App` class is then instantiated and executed with the user configuration.
+In this example, the `CliHelper` class is instantiated, and the command-line arguments are parsed using the `getArgv` method.
+The user configuration is then loaded using the `getConfig` method.
+Finally, the main application logic is executed by creating an instance of the `App` class and running its `run` method with the user configuration as input.
+If any errors occur during the execution, they are caught and logged to the console.